 Horse racing is where the majority of racing betting takes place.
 The history of the sport dates back to the beginnings of recorded history.
 Although much has changed over the centuries, the basic tenant of horse racing remains the same: the horse that reaches the finish line first is the winner.

 You can get started with horse racing by visiting any number of real money betting websites.
-These sites provide all the same wagers that you would find if you were to actually visit the track in person.
-You can even watch the races in real time on your computer.
+These sites provide all the same wagers that you would find when visiting the track in person.
+You can even watch the races in real-time on your computer.

 Horse Racing Betting Online

-The wagers that you place on horses online correspond to actual races that are held at real tracks around the world.
+The wagers you place on horses online correspond to actual races held at real tracks around the world.
 These races accept bets in person, and betting sites also allow you to place wagers from a distance.
-In some cases, the wagers that are collected online are pooled with the wagers that are collected in person.
+In some cases, the wagers collected online are pooled with the wagers collected in person.
 This has helped many struggling tracks create more attractive prizes for everyone.

 Most of the top racing betting sites also have arrangements with track owners that allow the sites to stream the races live on your computer.
 You don’t even have to visit the track in person to watch the action unfold.
 In fact, you don’t even have to place bets to watch live.
 As long as you have an account, you can log in any time and see the races for free.

 This is a convenient arrangement because you can watch your wagers play out in real-time.
 If you don’t live near a track, it’s a nice bonus just for having an account at a betting site.
 It also helps build trust between customers and the websites that take their action.